DenislavGoranov/SU-Back-End-Workshop-Express-Handlebars/README.md

   Contains information about the project/application.
 (The information is provided by SoftUni!)

-🔑 Functionality
-Create Movie → Add new movie entries with details.
+🔑 Create Movie → Add new movie entries with details.

-View Movies → See all movies on the main page.
+🔑 View Movies → See all movies on the main page.

-Search Movies → Filter movies based on title, genre, or year.
+🔑 Search Movies → Filter movies based on title, genre, or year.

-About Info → Learn about the project/application.
+🔑 About Info → Learn about the project/application.